 Angela is a parent of four sons, who all attended the Beverley Grammar School and the Sixth Form, who came to the school to volunteer in Learning Support and then became an employee.

 Angela is a member of the Health, Safety and Buildings Committee.

 Born in Beverley Westwood Hospital and raised in Driffield, Community Governor Nick classes himself as a true local.

-I am a passionate believer that given the right learning environment, children can thrive and fulfil their true potential.
-I feel I had that when at school and want to ensure that your sons also receive this opportunity.
+Nick is a passionate believer that given the right learning environment, children can thrive and fulfil their true potential.

-As one may expect, I have a strong interest in your sons’ health and welfare and I will strive to ensure when at school, they will be supported to live a healthy lifestyle and be free of bullying and intimidating behaviour.
+As one may expect, Nick has a strong interest in the students’ health and welfare and strives to ensure when at school, they will be supported to live a healthy lifestyle and be free of bullying and intimidating behaviour.